telerik/kendo-ui-core/docs/controls/charts/error-bars.md

         type: "scatter",
         yErrorLowField: "low",
         yErrorHighField: "high",
         data: [{x: 6.4, y: 13.4, low: 12, high: 14}, {x: 1.7, y: 11, low: 11, high: 14},
           {x: 5.4, y: 8, low: 5, high: 8}]
       }]
     });
     </script>

-##Setting the error bars value
+## Set Error Bars Value

 The error bars low and high value can be calculated based on the series point values.
-To set the error bars value for categorical series, you should specify the [series.errorBars.value](/api/dataviz/chart#configuration-series.errorBars.value) option.
-For scatter series, you should set the [series.errorBars.xValue](/api/dataviz/chart#configuration-series.errorBars.xValue) or [series.errorBars.yValue](/api/dataviz/chart#configuration-series.errorBars.yValue) options or both.
+To set the error bars value for categorical series, specify the [`series.errorBars.value`](/api/dataviz/chart#configuration-series.errorBars.value) option.
+For scatter series set the [`series.errorBars.xValue`](/api/dataviz/chart#configuration-series.errorBars.xValue) or [`series.errorBars.yValue`](/api/dataviz/chart#configuration-series.errorBars.yValue) options or both.

-###Setting a numeric value
+### Set Numeric Value

-If the error bars value is set to a number(must not be negative), then the low and high value will be calculated by subtracting/adding the value to the series value.
+If the error bars value is set to a number (must not be negative), the low and high value are calculated by subtracting or adding the value to the series value.

-####Example: setting a numeric value for categorical series
+The example below demonstrates how to set a numeric values for categorical series.

+###### Example

     <div id="chart"></div>
     <script>